Levridge-Tory/LevridgeIntegrationDocs/docs/Agsync.md

 -->

 ## Agsync
-The Agsync integration is a bidirectional integration that consists of a Topic for Master Data that goes from D365 F&O to Agsync and Service Calls for Work Orders that go from Agsync to D365 F&O. The Work Order integration utilize a background service running in the same application as the Webhook controller so there is no
+The scale integration is a bidirectional integration that consists of a Topic for Master Data that goes from D365 F&O to Agsync and Service Calls for Work Orders that go from Agsync to D365 F&O. The Work Order integration utilize a background service running in the same application as the Webhook controller so there is no